 Now that you’re a CPA in Pennsylvania

 Great job!
-You have achieved licensure as a Certified Public Accountant by the Pennsylvania State Board of Accountancy!
+You are now a Certified Public Accountant licensed under the authority of the Pennsylvania State Board of Accountancy!
 Think about joining the American Institute of CPAs (AICPA).
-Membership in this national professional organization is on an annual basis, and includes benefits such as access to professional development opportunities, conferences, publications, special banking relationships, and discounted shipping and computer supplies.
+Membership in this national professional organization includes benefits such as access to professional development opportunities, conferences, publications, special banking relationships, and discounted shipping and computer supplies.
 Professional organizations within the state that you might also consider joining are the Pennsylvania Institute of CPAs and the Pennsylvania Society of Public Accountants.

 You may also consider focusing on a specialization within the field of accounting!
-Within Pennsylvania, specializations can be found in information technology, tax, personal financial planning, forensics, and business valuation services.
+Here in Pennsylvania, specializations can be found in information technology, tax, personal financial planning, forensics, and business valuation services.